Namespaces

 class expected;

-The class template std::expected provides a way to store either of two values.
-An object of std::expected at any given time either holds an expected value of type T, or an unexpected value of type E. std::expected is never valueless.
+The class template std::expected provides a way to represent either of two values: an expected value of type T, or an unexpected value of type E. std::expected is never valueless.

 A program is ill-formed if it instantiates an expected with a reference type, a function type, or a specialization of std::unexpected.
 In addition, T must not be std::in_place_t or std::unexpect_t.